WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 Initialism for Web Content Accessibility Guidelines.
 Use uppercase.

-For more information about spelling out acronyms, see [Abbreviations]().
+For more information about spelling out abbreviations, see [Abbreviations]().

 ## we